Birmingham Moor Street railway station: Links to New Street station

-Moor Street station is 400 yards away from New Street station; the city's main railway station.
-There is a signposted route for passengers travelling between New Street and Moor Street stations which involves a short walk through a tunnel under the Bullring shopping centre.
-Although the railway lines into New Street pass directly underneath Moor Street station, there is no track connection.
-In 2013 a new direct walkway was opened between the two stations making interchange easier.
+Moor Street lies 400 yd away from New Street, the city's main railway station.
+There is a signposted route for passengers travelling between the two stations, which involves a short walk through a tunnel under the Bull Ring shopping centre.
+Although the railway lines into New Street pass directly underneath Moor Street, there is no track connection.
+In 2013, a new direct walkway was opened between the two stations making interchange easier.